Sherrydqy/UM-Capstone/online-journal.md

 + **Workspace** - tasks that users are working on
 + **Tabs** - current open tabs categorized by automatically generated keywords based on the word frequency in titles of all webpages
 + **Windows** - current open windows with tags to show the keywords of the webpages within each of them
-+ **Archived** - everything that were saved and closed, including archived tabs and archived workspace
++ **Archived** - everything that were saved and closed, including archived tabs and archived Workspace

 ![Design Iteration3](/Assets/3rd design.png)

 ---